How Often Should You Wash Hair Extensions?

 Why do my extensions tangle so much?
 Tangling between washes is usually a sign of one of three things: the extensions need conditioning, you need to brush more frequently, or the attachment points have buildup that is causing the hair to mat at the root.
 If tangling is severe, bring it up at your next maintenance appointment before it causes damage.

 How long do hair extensions last?
 With proper care, weft extensions typically last 6 to 8 weeks between moves.
 I-tip and K-tip bonds last 8 to 12 weeks.
-The extension hair itself, if cared for correctly, can often be reinstalled once or twice before it needs to be replaced.
-Skipping maintenance appointments or using incompatible products are the two most common reasons extensions need to be replaced early.
+High-quality weft hair can often be reinstalled one or more times with proper care, while individual extension methods follow the maintenance and replacement recommendations of the manufacturer and your stylist.